Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Cosmological Signals Their Simulation

 It is conventional in radio astronomy, in particular intensity mapping, to use brightness temperature which can be defined as the flux density per unit solid angle of a source measured in units of equivalent black body temperature.
 Hence, our intensity $I_\hiindex(\vec{\theta},z)$ can be written in terms of a black-body temperature in the Rayleigh-Jeans approximation $T=Ic^2/(2k_\text{b}\nu^2)$ where $k_\text{b}$ is the Boltzmann constant.
 Using this we can estimate the brightness temperature at redshift $z$

 For cosmology studies one aims to make measurements at different redshifts.
 We therefore choose to slice the intensity maps into thin tomographic redshift bins and collapse these to a 2D slice which can be auto-correlated or cross-correlated with another survey map.
 We will often discuss binning by frequency ($\nu$) or redshift ($z$).
 To clarify, these are interchangeable expressions since $z+1 = \nu_{21}/\nu_\text{obs}$.
+For consistency however, bin widths will always be constant in redshift.
 The width of each tomographic redshift bin needs to be thin enough that we can make certain thin bin assumptions, yet wide enough that we allow for sufficient structure to obtain a strong cross-correlation signal.
 By thin bin assumptions we are referring to cosmological quantities such as the bias, which we assume to be constant within the width of our bin ($\Delta z = 0.02, 0.05$ for GAEA and MICE respectively).

 In order to ensure our \hi intensity map amplitudes are in agreement with what is theoretically predicted, we choose to rescale each redshift bin so that it agrees with a model average temperature $\overline{T}_\hiindex$.
 For example \citet{BattyeBINGOSingleDish} gives this average temperature as